-After years of study you have finally decided it’s time to get an official certification of your Italian level?
+After years of study you have finally decided it’s time to get an official certification of your Italian level or to start your exam preparation?
 That’s good.
 But maybe you should know a thing or two first.

 If you are still unsure about the certification you want to get, you should have a look at these articles – Cils and Celi; Plida and Cic first.
 By contrast, if you already have a pretty clear idea of the exam you want to sit, continue reading.